ibkbcn/Sprint-10-Proyecto-Final/README.md

 *Same product, two journeys: average distance per kilo for the domestic (green) and imported (navy) version of each top vegetable sold with both origins, sorted by the gap.*

-**The bottom line:** year-round availability has become the norm.
-The deseasonalization of consumption consolidates import dependency: fresh produce is expected on the shelf every month, whatever the season, and the kilometers travel with it.
+**The bottom line:** Year-round availability has become the norm.
+The breakdown of consumption seasonality reinforces import dependency: fresh produce must be on shelves every month, whatever the season, driving up the food miles involved.

 ## How it is built